aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 7. Review the build and testing stages via the [AWS CodePipeline Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines).

     Pushing the workflow source to CodeCommit will trigger the CodePipeline pipeline for the workflow to run, which should proceed through Source, Build, and Test stages, pausing at Approval.

+    > **NOTE**: The dynamic testing stage runs the workflow in AWS HealthOmics using test data.
+This typically takes 50-60min to complete for this specific example workflow.
+Testing time will vary if using other test data with this workflow or other example workflows.

     ![](./assets/images/codepipeline-execution-example.png)